zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-class-overview.md

 Each map subclass can also override the `loadNPCs`, `loadEnhancedMapTiles`, `loadTriggers`, and `loadScripts` methods in order to define
 [NPCs](./npcs.md), [enhanced map tiles](./enhanced-map-tiles.md), [triggers](./triggers.md) and [scripts](./script-details.md) for a map.

-For example, in `TestMap`, the `loadNPCs` override method looks like this:
+For example, in `EnemyMap1`, the `loadNPCs` override method looks like this:

 ```java
 @Override